Scaffolds and Generalized Integral Galois Module Structure: Applications to Galois Extensions

-In a separate paper \cite{byott-elder2}, we construct a family of elementary abelian extensions of arbitrary rank in characteristic $0$ which possess Galois scaffolds and are the analog of the near one-dimensional extensions.
-These include all biquadratic or weakly ramified $p$-extensions satisfying some mild additional hypotheses.
-Thus the results of the next two subsections hold also in characteristic $0$ under these hypotheses.
+The near one-dimensional extensions include all totally ramified biquadratic extensions in characteristic $2$, and all totally and weakly ramified extensions in characteristic $p$.
+In the next two subsections, we study these two cases in detail.
+In a separate paper \cite{byott-elder2}, we construct a family of elementary abelian extensions in characteristic $0$ which possess Galois scaffolds and are the analog of the near one-dimensional extensions.
+These include all biquadratic extensions and weakly ramified $p$-extensions satisfying some mild additional hypotheses.
+The results of the next two subsections hold also in characteristic $0$ under these hypotheses.